GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: METHODOLOGY

 \section{METHODOLOGY}

-Fig. \ref{fig1 GEMINUS} illustrates the overall architecture of GEMINUS end-to-end autonomous driving framework.
-Informed by certain design philosophies of TCP \cite{tcp}, a single-expert baseline is established.
-Building upon this baseline, we integrate it with Dual-aware MoE, culminating in GEMINUS end-to-end autonomous driving framework.
+Fig.~\ref{GEMINUS} illustrates the overall architecture of our proposed GEMINUS framework.
+Our approach begins with the construction of a foundational end-to-end model, inspired by the design philosophies of TCP \cite{tcp}.
+This model functions as a conventional single-expert baseline upon which we integrate our novel Dual-aware MoE architecture to form the complete GEMINUS framework.